Tokyo MX: History

 On December 12, 2000, MX-TV was rebranded as Tokyo MX Television (東京MXテレビ, Tōkyō MX Terebi).
 The station commenced its digital terrestrial television signal on December 1, 2003, and would rebrand as Tokyo MX in July 2006, after moving its studios and headquarters to its current location in the Chiyoda ward.
 These moves would ultimately hamper, once again, the station's finances, but the launch of digital terrestrial broadcasts would allow the station's signal to be in a par with its competitors and allowing more viewers to see their programming.
-Ultimately, the station would recover from these financial difficulties by 2011.
+Ultimately, the station would recover from these financial difficulties from the Great Recession by 2011.

 Tokyo MX shut down its analog broadcasts on July 24, 2011.
 It launched transmissions from the Tokyo Skytree on August 27, 2012, increasing their broadcasting footprint to cover the immediate outskirts of Tokyo city; the station also established a street-side studio in the building where variety programmes are broadcast.
 As a result of this, Tokyo MX stopped broadcasting its signal from the Tokyo Tower on May 12, 2013.

 A second channel, Tokyo MX2, began broadcasting in April 2014.
 The channel operates on the second sub-channel of Tokyo MX1 and is primarily dedicated to alternative programming.

-The station celebrated its 20th anniversary on November 1, 2015.